Apr Band Cost Comparator

 What is APR and how is it calculated?

-The calculation this tool uses is standard UK amortisation: each monthly payment covers the interest accrued on the outstanding balance that month, with the remainder reducing the principal.
-At the start of the loan, most of each payment is interest.
+The calculation this tool uses is a standard repayment-loan formula that treats the APR entered as the annualised cost rate.
+It estimates the monthly payment needed to repay the principal and interest over the chosen term.
+At the start of the loan, most of each payment covers interest accrued on the outstanding balance.
 By the end, most of it is principal repayment.
-This is why paying a loan off early saves a disproportionately large amount of interest relative to the remaining term.
+This is why paying a loan off early can save a disproportionately large amount of interest relative to the remaining term.
+Actual lender calculations may produce slightly different figures depending on fees, compounding conventions, and payment timing.

 Why is my actual rate higher than the advertised representative APR?

-The representative APR is the rate offered to at least 51% of accepted applicants.
+The representative APR is the rate that at least 51% of accepted applicants are expected to receive at that level or lower.
 It is not the rate offered to everyone.
 Lenders assess each application individually, taking into account credit history, income, existing commitments, employment status, and their current risk appetite.
 Applicants with adverse credit entries, high debt-to-income ratios, or thin credit files are likely to be offered higher rates than the advertised figure, or declined entirely.

 Is a secured loan always cheaper than an unsecured one for bad credit?

-The trade-off is that a secured loan puts your property at risk if you cannot keep up repayments.
-An unsecured loan does not carry that immediate risk, though non-payment will result in debt recovery action and serious damage to your credit file.
-For amounts above £10,000 over terms of three years or more, it is worth modelling both options in this tool using the rates you have been quoted for each, to see the total interest difference before deciding which product is more appropriate for your situation.
+The trade-off is that a secured loan puts your home at risk if you cannot keep up repayments.
+Your home may be repossessed if you do not maintain the payments on a loan secured against it.
+An unsecured loan does not carry that immediate risk to your property, though non-payment will result in debt recovery action and serious damage to your credit file.
+For amounts above £10,000 over terms of three years or more, it is worth modelling both options in this tool using the rates you have been quoted for each, to see the estimated total interest difference before deciding which product type is more appropriate for your situation.
 Our guide to secured loans for bad credit covers the eligibility criteria and product landscape in more detail.

 How much does improving my credit profile actually save?

 The answer depends on which band you move between.
-Moving from 22% to 15% APR on a £15,000 loan over five years saves roughly £3,000 to £4,000 in interest, depending on precise figures.
-Moving from 30% to 22% saves a similar amount.
+Moving from 22% to 15% APR on a £15,000 loan over five years may save in the region of £3,000 to £4,000 in interest, depending on precise figures and the lender’s calculation method.
+Moving from 30% to 22% can produce a similar saving.
 These are not trivial sums, and for many borrowers the time and effort involved in improving a credit profile before applying is genuinely worthwhile if the timeline allows.

-The most impactful improvements tend to be: reducing credit utilisation below 30%, registering on the electoral roll if not already registered, satisfying any outstanding CCJs or defaults, and allowing time to pass on adverse entries that are approaching the three-year mark.
+The most impactful improvements tend to be reducing credit utilisation below 30%, registering on the electoral roll if not already registered, satisfying any outstanding CCJs or defaults, and allowing time to pass on adverse entries that are approaching the six-year mark when they drop off the credit file.
 A credit profile that moves from adverse to near-prime can unlock rates two to four percentage points lower.
-Use the tool to model your current quoted rate against the rate band you might access after improvement, to see whether the wait is financially justified given your specific borrowing need and timeline.
+Use the tool to model your current quoted rate against the rate band you might access after improvement, to see whether the wait could be financially justified given your specific borrowing need and timeline.
 Our guide to how bad credit loans affect your credit score covers the mechanics of credit file improvement in more detail.

 Does the tool account for arrangement fees?

-No. The tool calculates interest costs only, using the APR you enter applied to the loan amount over the selected term.
-It does not account for arrangement fees, broker fees, valuation fees (on secured products), early repayment charges, or any other costs that may be part of the total cost of the loan.
+No. The tool estimates interest costs only, using the APR entered as the annualised cost rate applied over the selected term.
+It does not separately itemise or account for arrangement fees, broker fees, valuation fees (on secured products), early repayment charges, or any other costs that may be part of the total cost of a loan.
+If the APR you enter already includes mandatory fees (as a true APR should), the output reflects that bundled cost, but the tool cannot break out the fee component separately.

-For secured loans in particular, arrangement fees can be significant.
+For secured loans in particular, upfront fees can be significant.
 A lender charging 1% to 2% of the loan amount as an arrangement fee on a £30,000 loan adds £300 to £600 to the total cost before interest.
 Some lenders add this to the loan balance (meaning you pay interest on the fee), while others deduct it from the net advance.
-Always look at the total amount repayable figure in any formal credit offer, rather than the APR in isolation, to understand the complete cost of the product you are considering.
+Always look at the total amount repayable figure in any formal credit offer, rather than the APR or this tool’s estimates in isolation, to understand the complete cost of the product you are considering.

 Squaring Up

 APR is a percentage, but it is the pound figure that matters.
-This tool converts the abstract rate into a concrete cost so you can make a more informed decision about whether to proceed, wait, or shop around.
+This tool converts the abstract rate into an estimated cost so you can make a more informed comparison before deciding whether to proceed, wait, or shop around.

 • The premium figure is the most useful output.
-The gap between your rate and the benchmark, expressed as a total pound amount across your chosen term, gives you a direct measure of what a lower rate would be worth.
-That figure can inform whether improving your profile before applying is financially justified.
+The estimated gap between your rate and the benchmark, expressed as a total pound amount across your chosen term, gives you a direct measure of what a lower rate might be worth.
+That figure can help inform whether improving your profile before applying is financially worthwhile.

 • Longer terms make high rates more expensive, not just proportionally.
 The absolute pound gap between a high and low APR grows with term length.
 If you are at a high rate and considering a long term to reduce monthly payments, model the 7-year column before committing.

-• Secured loans can offer lower rates for adverse borrowers who own property.
-If you have equity and a complex credit history, comparing a secured product at a lower rate against an unsecured product at a higher rate using this tool often shows a meaningful difference.
+• Secured loans may offer lower rates but carry additional risk.
+If you have equity and a complex credit history, comparing a secured product at a lower rate against an unsecured product at a higher rate using this tool can show a meaningful difference in estimated interest.
+However, a secured loan puts your home at risk if repayments are not maintained.

 The guides below cover the next steps.